WE’RE HERE TO HELP

 - whether, considering all the circumstances, it was fair to dismiss you from work.
 In other words – did the employer rely on a ‘valid reason’ to dismiss you from work?

-If we believe that you have a valid claim for unfair dismissal and good prospects for success, then we will act for you on a no win, no fee basis.
+If we believe that you have a valid claim for unfair dismissal and good prospects for success, then we will act for you under a fee arrangement that suits your personal situation.
+This may include No Win, No Fee or Fixed Fee arrangements.
 Whether you are based in Sydney or elsewhere in New South Wales we can easily represent you as often a face to face meeting is not required.

 It is very important to note that an employee only has 21 days from the date of dismissal to commence an Application for Unfair Dismissal Remedy.
 So, you need to act quickly if you wish to challenge the fairness of the decision to dismiss you from work.